Fat Transfer – All You Need To Know About This Component of the Modern Approach to Facial Rejuvenation

 Just wanted to put pen to paper and say a thousand ‘Thank you’s’ for the most wonderful, natural appearance you produced by your very skillful face lift.
 To say I am delighted would be an understatement.

 No-one has noticed; they just think I look so well after a lovely holiday in California.
 It certainly paid by doing my homework and research; and I know without a doubt I could not have made a better choice.
 You are a real artist; with a gift of making your patients feel relaxed and assured; coupled with first class results.
 Also a real pleasure to have met all the lovely girls who work with you; takes away a lot of fear when you are greeted by warm, caring staff.

 Thank you once again for all your kindness and understanding in easing my fears.

 Kathy B. Facelift and Fat Transfer Patient from the United Kingdom

 Dr. Karam, who is board certified by the American Board of Facial Plastic and Reconstructive Surgery and American Board of Otolaryngology, offers services in San Diego County including San Diego, Del Mar, Carlsbad, Carmel Valley, Encinitas, Rancho Bernardo and La Jolla in Southern California.
-If you are ready to schedule an appointment for a fat transfer with Dr. Karam contact us today.
+If you are ready to schedule an appointment with Dr. Karam contact us today.
 858.259.3223